It’s TikTok’s world, and we’re all living in it.

 SaaS & Tech B2B TikTok Examples

 Linktree – TikTok rolling out the ability to add a link to user profiles was a huge opportunity for “link in bio” tools, like Linktree.
 Since their ideal users are already on the app, having a strong TikTok presence is a no brainer.
-Linktree launched their presence with a campaign to hire a TikTok creator to manage their TikTok (meta much?), and has taken off by branching away from product talk and instead focusing on broader tips for creators and marketers.
+Their content is high-reaching, and relies (mostly) on succesful case studies that ooze TikTok subculture.

 Zendesk – The established customer service software brand boasts an impressive stat count on TikTok: 1.16% average engagement rate, 1.4K average likes, and 185K average views (note: Spark Ads count towards these totals).
 What makes them stand out?
 Zendesk isn’t afraid to hop on trends and trending audio, partner with influencers/creators (like this original Jax song), and show a day in the life of their users and global offices.